-- (a) A currently permitted refinery site in central Alberta, which could include an off-take agreement for the finished products from the proposed plant and has entered into a letter of intent ("LOI") for a Lease with Parkland Refining Limited ("Parkland") for the portion of their property in Bowden, Alberta.
-The transactions contemplated by the LOI are subject to customary conditions, including completion of due diligence, receipt of all required third party approvals for the Lease and related matters and corporate approvals of each of Parkland and the Company; - (b) Potential other customers who also could enter into off-take agreements for the purchase of the full production of the proposed plant site; - (c) Federal and Provincial government loans and grants, which could cover a portion of the cost (estimated to be up to \$10 million) for the construction of the plant; - (d) Key management personnel for the project; - (e) Environmental consultants to quantify the greenhouse gas credits that could be generated by the plant, estimated to be approximately \$10 million per year and; - (f) UMO feedstock suppliers for the plant.
+- (a) A currently permitted refinery site in central Alberta and has entered into a letter of intent ("LOI") for a Lease with Parkland Refining Limited ("Parkland") for the portion of their property in Bowden, Alberta.
+The transactions contemplated by the LOI are subject to customary conditions, including completion of due diligence, receipt of all required third party approvals for the Lease and related matters and corporate approvals of each of Parkland and the Company; - (b) Elbow River Marketing Ltd. As a potential off-take agreement partner and on June 19, 2017 entered into a letter of intent with Elbow River to market 100% of all of the products produced by Gen III at the Bowden, Alberta site for an initial five (5) year period. - (c) Potential other customers who also could enter into off-take agreements for the purchase of the full production of the proposed plant site; - (d) Federal and Provincial government loans and grants, which could cover a portion of the cost (estimated to be up to \$10 million) for the construction of the plant;

+- (e) Key management personnel for the project; - (f) Environmental consultants to quantify the greenhouse gas credits that could be generated by the plant, estimated to be approximately \$10 million per year and; - (g) UMO feedstock suppliers for the plant.
 Feedstock is readily available from the more than 50% of currently collected UMO that is sold in North America today as low cost burner fuel.